 Japanese Lavender Heath Forest Flame

-What are shade bells suitable for?
+What are shade plants suitable for?

-Lavender heather in the garden
+Lavender Heath in the Garden

 Buy Japanese Lavender Heath

 For 1 metre you will need approximately 3 - 5 plants.

 The plants are pot-grown, so you can use Prieris japonica all year round.